LYNCH·LLP

 • How many art units does this examiner cover?

-The allowance rate is calculated only from decided cases (allowed and abandoned applications).
-Pending applications have not yet been decided and are therefore not included in the denominator.
+No. The allowance rate is calculated only from decided applications (allowed and abandoned).
+Pending applications are excluded from this percentage.

 ◈ RESPONDING TO AN OFFICE ACTION